ggirelli/oligo-melting/README.rst

 #### Secondary structure

-The `melt_second` script allows to correct the melting temperature of a nucleic acid secondary structure, previously calculated with OligoArrayAux, and to produce the corresponding melting curves.
+The `melt_secstr` script allows to correct the melting temperature of a nucleic acid secondary structure, previously calculated with OligoArrayAux, and to produce the corresponding melting curves.

 ### As a library